Eighteen Wheeler Truck Accident Statistics

 According to the report, there were 3,921 people killed and 104,000 people injured in crashes involving large trucks in 2012.
 The report found that 317,000 large trucks were involved in traffic crashes during 2012.
 Large trucks were more likely to be involved in a fatal multiple-vehicle crash as opposed to a fatal single-vehicle crash than were passenger vehicles.
 In South Carolina, 79 of the 1,163 total vehicles involved in fatal crashes involved large trucks.
 A fatality may result in a wrongful death action.

 Fatalities in crashes involving large trucks showed a 4 % increase from 3,781 in 2011 to 3,921 in 2012.
-Of these fatalities in 2012, 73 percent were occupants of other vehicles, 10 percent were nonoccupants, and 18 percent were occupants
+Of these fatalities in 2012, 73 percent were occupants of other vehicles, 10 percent were nonoccupants, and 18 percent were occupants of large trucks.

 Of these people injured in 2012, 73 percent were occupants of other vehicles, 3 percent were nonoccupants, and 24 percent were occupants of large trucks.
 The 2012 percentages show non-significant change in injuries when compared to 2011.